 What Are the Biggest Factors in Choosing a Wheelchair Cushion?

-Wheelchair cushions are not a one-size-fits-all solution for your fleet and should be suited to each resident individually.
+Wheelchair cushions are not a one-size-fits-all solution for your fleet and should be suited to each patient individually.
 As you make this assessment, the two most important considerations are cushion shape and cushion material, each providing their own set of benefits.
 These different options cater to unique conditions, however, and using the wrong wheelchair cushion could lead to hazardous positioning.

 What Are the Different Wheelchair Cushion Shapes?